yeojunjie/tune-transformer/README.md

 # tune-transformer
 TuneTransformer is a MuseScore 3.x plugin that shifts the notes of a melody to fit given chords.

+## Installation and Usage
+General instructions for installing and using plugins can be found [here](https://musescore.org/en/handbook/3/plugins).

+Place `tune-transformer.qml` and `tune-transformer.js` in the folder for plugins.

+The plugin will only work on scores with a chord symbol at the beginning of the score.

 ## Credits

 This plugin relies heavily on the [ExpandChordSymbols](https://github.com/markshepherd/ExpandChordSymbols) plugin's calculation of which notes belong in a given chord.